tiagocbarbosa/campoTreinamento-web-selenium/README.md

 To run the test automation, you can run all the test cases located at the ``src/main/java/`` dir.

-Note: the web application is not hosted on a server.
+Note 1: the web application is not hosted on a server.
 The automation will test the ``src/main/resources/componentes.html`` file.

+Note 2: the geckodriver used is located at the ``src/main/resources`` dir.

 ## References